-Agave plants are succulents that feature thick, water-filled leaves.
+Agave plants are succulents that feature thick, water-filled leaves and are used to make tequila and sweet agave syrup.
 They thrive in dry, hot conditions and can live for long periods without water.
-If the weather is too harsh, agave plants becomes dormant, shedding leaves until they take in water again.
+If the weather is too harsh, agave plants become dormant, shedding their leaves until they take in water again.
 Agave plants can also suffer from a variety of diseases and pest infestations.
 Examining your agave plant's symptoms is the best way to determine the best treatment to nurse the plant back to health.

 Choose a well-drained area and plant the agave so that the agave tissue remains above the soil.
-Succulents planted too deeply cannot establish roots and eventually die.
+Succulents that are planted too deeply don't establish roots and eventually die.

-Examine your agave plant for orange or red spores or lesions on the leaves and leaf tops.
-Lesions form as a result of the spores.
-Wet weather is the cause of anthracnose, causing spores to spread over the plant from wind and rain.
+Examine your agave plant for orange or red spores or lesions on the leaves.
+Lesions form as a result of the spores during wet weather because it causes spores to spread over the plant from wind and rain.

 Check for soft, dark spots on the upper area of your agave plant.
-A fungus from the Helminthosporium species forms spores that infect the agave when carried by wind and rain, resulting in leaf rotting.
+A fungus from the Helminthosporium species forms spores that can rot agave leaves when carried by wind and rain.

 Examine the agave plant for wilted or yellow, scarred leaves.
-Female weevils lay eggs inside the base of the plant, causing wilting leaves and plant collapse from surface wounds, while the agave plant bug causes yellow leaves.
+Female weevils lay eggs inside the base of the plant, causing wilting leaves and plant collapse, while the agave plant bug causes leaves to turn yellow.